Mabenchi/Smb-Spider/README.md

   -x extensions         exetension to look for in the smb share.
 Ex: '-x exe,txt,conf' --download download   Retrieve all found files to the given directory, if directory doesn't exist a it will be created.
 Ex: --download path/to/directory
 ```

+## Upcoming Things

+  * Adding Option to specify depth to retrieve file from.
+  * Listing/Filtering by files size.
+  * Getting found path(s) in a wordlist type file.